 It’s not uncommon for businesses today to collaborate with people outside their organisation.
 They could collaborate with their prospective client, an external consultant, a vendor, or perhaps another organisation.
 Or, it could even be a newly hired individual who hasn’t even been given any credentials yet.

 There are no costs involved in having guest users.
 However, they only have access to the tasks and workflows you invite them into for collaboration.
-This process means you don’t have to add a consultant on a permanent basis to your Process Street account, However, you can still invite them to complete tasks on your workflow runs when the need arises.
+This process means you don’t have to add a consultant permanently to your Process Street account, However, you can still invite them to complete tasks on your workflow runs when the need arises.

 Much more, you can control membership permissions.
 You get to select which tasks, folders, workflows, and workflow runs they have access to, and limit what they can do with these assets.